buildingbeautifuluis/buildingbeautifuluis.github.io/00-Overview.md

 Adobe XD is made for designers by designers.
 It’s the fastest way to design, prototype and share any user experience, from websites and mobile apps to voice interactions and more.
 Even better, it’s free.

 To explore the book’s accompanying digital files, [download a copy of XD](https://xd.adobe.com).
-(Did I mention it’s free?)
+(Did I mention: It’s free?)